bitcoinbrisbane/BitPoker/README.md

 - Card[2] = AH
 - Card[3] = 2S

 Create an array of 52 private keys, 16 bytes represented as base64.
-These do not leave Alices computer.
+These do not leave Alices computer.  *See test dat for full set
-- Key[0]=VC65FGS6DQpKLzC+65XPbQ==
+- Key[0]=ro4So+aeT6VJt9/OKTa/Ag==
 - Key[1]=r5a9aeztGOAFovYk+SESHg==
 - Key[2]=TneaKNlV8fZgVJ61e6Xwwg==
 - Key[3]=YhcT8QLRmmcV2Q/CxOkQKQ==